jimmoffitt/developer_advocate.blog/twtr_evolution.md

 In 201#, the 30-Day Search API was released.
 [Product description. ] Next Twitter indexed the entire Tweet archive and in 2015 released Full-Archive Search (FAS).

-What follows is a set of articles that address how these Twitter changes affected the effort to find and analyze Twitter data.
+What follows is a set of articles that address how these Twitter changes affect the effort to find and analyze Twitter data.

+[Intro narrative on the evolution of hashtags and retweets, and how new twitter features affected user-behavior.]

-We'll start with a review of Twitter Plaform updates that somehow affected the JSON generated with HPT and FAS.
+We'll start with a review of Twitter Plaform updates that in some way affected the JSON generated with HPT and FAS.
 Then we'll dig into the many product-specific details that affect how this stored JSON matches PowerTrack Operators.
 At the architectural level, the HPT and FAS archives are significantly different. [two slightly different list of available PowerTrack Operators.]